MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-UnifiedGroup.md

 When you create a Microsoft 365 Group without using the EmailAddresses parameter, the Alias value is used to generate the primary email address (`alias@domain`).
 Supported Unicode characters are mapped to best-fit US-ASCII text characters.
 For example, U+00F6 (ö) is changed to oe in the primary email address.

-The Alias value is appended with the ExternalDirectoryObjectId property value and used as the Name property value for the Microsoft 365 Group ("Alias\_\<ExternalDirectoryObjectId\>"\).
+The Alias value is appended with the ExternalDirectoryObjectId property value and used as the Name property value for the Microsoft 365 Group (`<Alias>_<ExternalDirectoryObjectId>`).

 ```yaml
 Type: String